ericklein/air_quality/readme.md

 	- [I][P2]112920: Anonymize TARGET_XXX defines
 	- proximity code removed as it is now in a branch.
 This branch has all proximity code removed, master had code in main() still
 - 083021
-	- removing while(1) for mqttconnect()
+	- removed while(1) for mqttconnect()
-	- #DEBUG log cleanups
+	- #DEBUG log formatting fixes
 	- Time fixes
 		- [I][P3]082521: quasi clock generates two messages every 10 seconds instead of one -> dependent on code and processor, # of messages dependent on times through loop within the 1ms
-		- [Q]090820: We are generating humidity, heat index, and absolute humidity? -> dropping heat index support, absolute humidity required to calibrate eCO2 reading
 		- [Q]100220: time; Every five minutes we are generating a "Transmitting NTP request"? -> Expected behavior, any time a timelib function is used, timelib is checking and potentially synching to time provider.
 In this case, a time string was being generated associated with each mqtt log entry, causing the sync
 		- [I][P3]111020: time; How do we better handle Daylight vs. Standard time? -> Switched to UTC time for logging, switched timeString to properly formatted zuluDateTimeString
 		- [I][P3]092020: time; If time isn't set by NTP, DEBUG and SDLOG have errors -> zuluDateTimeString inserts "time not set" instead of UTC time if NTP not defined
 	- [I][P2]112820: sdlog; data logged to SDLOG is not uniquely identified -> room and UTC time attached to readings
+	- [Q]090820: We are generating humidity, heat index, and absolute humidity? -> dropping heat index support, absolute humidity required to calibrate eCO2 reading